-- Listen to a song from the playlist below and determine its meter. - 2.
-Listen to the first 1-2 phrases of the song, identifying the approach to mixing simple and compound beats (triplets within simple meter, duplets within compound meter, or mixed meter). - 3.
-Identify the rhythmic cells used and their order. - 4.
+- 1. Listen to a song from the playlist below and determine its meter. - 2.
+Listen to the first 1-2 phrases of the song, identifying the approach to mixing simple and compound beats (triplets within simple meter, duplets within compound meter, or mixed meter). - Identify the rhythmic cells used and their order. - 4.
 Optionally, identify an appropriate meter, time signature, and durational symbols that represent the music.

-been excluded from this version of the text.
+One or more interactive elements has been excluded from this version of the text.
 You can view them online here: